Bound-state solutions for the charged Dirac oscillator in a rotating frame in the Bonnor-Melvin-Lambda spacetime: The charged Dirac oscillator in a rotating frame in the -dimensional Bonnor-Melvin-Lambda spacetime

 and

 where implies

 and

-being $\bar{\Omega}=\Omega_{eff}\equiv\left(\omega-s\frac{\omega_c}{2}+s\frac{\sqrt{2\Lambda}\sigma\Omega E}{m_0}\right)>0$ a type of effective angular frequency (for simplicity, here we consider positive), the last term would be a ``noninertial Bonnor-Melvin-Lambda frequency'', and we use $M$ instead of $\frac{m_j}{\sigma\sqrt{2\Lambda}}$ for convenience and simplicity.
+being $\bar{\Omega}=\Omega_{eff}\equiv\left(\omega-s\frac{\omega_c}{2}+s\frac{\sqrt{2\Lambda}\sigma\Omega E}{m_0}\right)>0$ a type of effective angular frequency (for simplicity, here we consider positive), the last term would be a ``noninertial Bonnor-Melvin-Lambda frequency'', and we use $M$ instead of $\frac{m_j}{\sqrt{2\Lambda}\sigma}$ for convenience and simplicity.
 Besides, to avoid having non-physical/non-normalizable solutions, it is necessary to ensure that the term in the denominator is non-zero, i.e. $\left(\sqrt{\frac{\Lambda}{2}}\sigma\Omega+m_0\pm E\right)\neq 0$; otherwise, implies in $\psi^\pm (r)\to\infty$.

-Therefore, substituting \eqref{EDO4} in \eqref{EDO3}, and vice-versa (i.e. decoupling the equations), we obtain the following second-order differential equation for the charged DO in a rotating frame in the Bonnor-Melvin-Lambda spacetime (i.e. we have the ``quadratic DO'' or a Schrödinger-type equation)
+Therefore, substituting \eqref{EDO4} in \eqref{EDO3}, and vice-versa (i.e. decoupling the equations), we obtain the following second-order differential equation for the charged DO in a rotating frame in the Bonnor-Melvin-Lambda spacetime (i.e. we have the ``quadratic DO'' or ``Schrödinger-type oscillator'')

 or better (compacting the two equations into just one)

 where we define